quzanh1130/HealthyPlusShop/README.md

 >docker compose up --build
 >```

-Now, FFood running locally on your machine at: http://localhost:8080
+Now, HealthyPlus running locally on your machine at: http://localhost:8080

 ## License